yarl/pattypan/README.md

 __[:arrow_down: Download](https://github.com/yarl/pattypan/releases)__

-* Download the EXE file from downloads linked above.
-* Launch the EXE file.
-  * You may see a popup saying "Windows protected your PC" and a text about the file not being recognised.
-Select "More info" ([image](readme-images/windows-protected-your-pc-more-info.png)) and then "Run anyway".
-* You will see a popup from User Account Control asking if you want to run.
-Select "Yes".
-* After closing Pattypan the first time you may see a popup saying "This program might not have installed correctly".
-Select "This program installed correctly" to not see it again.

 ### Build and run
 [Apache Ant](https://ant.apache.org/) is used for building Pattypan.
 You need to have JDK 11 or later installed as well as [a download of OpenJFX](https://gluonhq.com/products/javafx/) for each platform you want to support.
 In order to download and build source code, do the following: